 It is easy to get overwhelmed with stress during the holidays, so it is important you take active steps to try and manage that stress.
 One effective way to manage stress is to meditate 5 minutes morning or night.
 Breathe deeply and cleanse your mind of all those negative thoughts on each exhale.
 AHHH.
 You could also take a yoga class.
 Even though you love beating yourself up and burning those calories take a Yin Restorative Yoga class, but use it not so much for strengthening but for relaxing and relieving all your tension and stress through releasing your muscles.

 We hope these tips help you have an enjoyable, stress free and healthy holiday season!
-Be sure to check back for more great tips and workouts from our Master Trainers.
+Be sure to check back for more great tips and workouts from our Master Instructors.